India's flashy new rich drive luxury car boom

 "If five years ago you bought a BMW or a Mercedes, people still looked at it.
 Today if you buy a BMW, Audi or Mercedes it's not as big a head-turner," he said.

-Spending on luxury cars in India grew 36 percent in 2009-10 to $1 billion, according to a recently released report by AT Kearney, outstripping growth in jewelry, electronics and watches.
+Spending on luxury cars in India grew 36 percent in 2009-10 to $1 billion, according to a recently released report by AT Kearney, outstripping growth in jewellery, electronics and watches.

 Demand for high-end cars goes beyond India's biggest cities.